-Make It Quick and Easy.
-Everybody's got a full plate these days, so instead of starting conversations with a list of tasks or responsibilities that parents and other caregivers could take on (which can be intimidating), ask how much time each week they might be able to dedicate to the troop, then go from there.
-For instance, if a troop mom or dad has 15 minutes each week to spare, they could organize and manage the calendar for troop snacks and carpools.
+Make it Quick and Easy.
+Continue the conversation by asking how much time each week they might be able to dedicate to the troop, then go from there.
+For instance, if a troop caregiver has 15 minutes each week to spare, they could organize and manage the calendar for troop snacks and carpools.
 If a grandparent has one to two hours, they could assist with leading the troop through a specific badge on a topic they're already comfortable with.
+Be time conscious and consider the commitment.

 Make Family Part of the Formula.
-While Girl Scout programming is always focused on the girls themselves, it's important and helpful to open up a few events to their families throughout the year.
-Inviting the whole crew to celebrate her accomplishments in Girl Scouting-whether at a holiday open house, a bridging ceremony, or a fun "reverse meeting" where girls take the role of leaders and guide the adults, including caregivers, through an activity-will help parents better understand the value of Girl Scouts and they'll be more likely to invest their time and talents to the troop.
+While Girl Scout programming is always focused on the Girl Scouts, it's important and helpful to open a few events to their families throughout the year.
+Inviting the whole crew to celebrate their accomplishments in Girl Scouting-whether at a holiday open house, a bridging ceremony, or a fun "reverse meeting" where Girl Scouts take the role of leaders and guide the adults, including caregivers, through an activity-will help parents and caregivers better understand the value of Girl Scouts and they'll be more likely to invest their time and talents to the troop.

-That said, there's no need to wait for a special event to engage families in their girls' Girl Scout life.
-Keep communication lines open throughout the year-whether it's through your troop's social media page, personal emails, or in-person chats-to keep parents in the loop on what the girls are doing and learning during each meeting and encourage them to let their daughters "be the experts" at home, explaining or teaching the new skills they've learned.
-You can get everyone in on the fun and keep Girl Scouts strong at home by sharing the family badge guides on the Volunteer Toolkit with parents and caregivers.
+That said, there's no need to wait for a special event to engage families in their Girl Scout's life.
+Keep communication lines open throughout the year-whether it's through your troop's social media page, personal emails, or in-person chats-to keep parents in the loop on what the troop is doing and learning during each meeting.
+The first meeting is a great time to ask how they prefer to receive updates!

+Encourage them to let their Girl Scouts "be the experts" at home, explaining or teaching the new skills they've learned.